Home > Before You Begin

 Tenant discovery – Tenant discovery can help you understand the object details in your source tenant before the migration.
 Clicking Run discovery will take you to the Tenant discovery page in Fly.
 Refer to Tenant Discovery for details.

-*Note: Tenant discovery needs to be run after the auto discovery finishes.
-To report the discovered data, contact your Microsoft 365 global administrator to deselect the Display concealed user, group, and site names in all reports option in Settings > Org Settings > Reports in .
+Tenant discovery needs to be run after the auto discovery finishes.
+To report the discovered data, contact your Microsoft 365 global administrator to deselect the Display concealed user, group, and site names in all reports option in Settings > Org Settings > Reports in Microsoft 365 admin center.

 Migration projects – The migration project allows you to better organize and migrate multiple objects all in one.
 Clicking Create migration project will take you to the Create projects page in Fly.
-Refer to the for details about the involved migration processes and the user guide about how to create projects.
+Refer to the Fly Migration Process Guide for details about the involved migration processes and the user guide about how to create projects.

 To use the following functions in Fly, you need to run an Auto Discovery in AvePoint Online Services to scan Microsoft 365 or Google objects to specific containers.

 To scan and add Microsoft 365 or Google objects, navigate to AvePoint Online Services > Auto Discovery > Scan profiles and configure scan profiles.
-For details, refer to .
+For details, refer to Manage Auto Discovery.
 After the scan process is finished, the detected objects are available in Fly.

 Fly supports the service account profile and app profile authentication methods to retrieve objects from source or destination workspaces.

-When using the app profile authentication method to connect to the Online workspaces, the migration can be less throttled.
-However, there are specific objects/settings that cannot be migrated by this method.
-You can refer to for each migration type to determine if using the app profile method will satisfy your data migration requirements.
+When using the app profile authentication method to connect to the Online workspaces, there are specific objects/settings that cannot be migrated by this method.
+You can refer to Fly Support Lists for each migration type to determine if using the app profile method will satisfy your data migration requirements.

 To view the supported authentication methods of each migration type and permissions required by the authentication methods, refer to the corresponding section below.